 Plohocky is also the project manager for a USDA Community Food Project grant and consultant for the Tulsa Community Wellness Partnership TSET grant.
 She also serves on the BOK Financial Corporation Advisory Board, as a Tulsa Industrial Authority Trustee, the North Tulsa Economic Development Initiative Chairperson, and the Business Industrial Development Corporation Board Secretary, OU School of Urban Design Northland Plan Advisory Committee, McLain High School Foundation Treasurer, Junior Achievement teacher, Route 66 Task Force Business Development Chairperson, and a guest lecturer at Oklahoma University School of Social Work, Langston University, and Leadership Tulsa.
 Plohocky earned her Bachelor’s degree in Business Leadership from Baker College and a MBA from the University of Phoenix.

-Kimberly Fobbs is married to TU Legend Anthony Fobbs for over 29 years, they are the proud parents of two children and are raising their nephew, a National Honor Society member at Broken Arrow High School.
+Kimberly Fobbs, Advisor, is married to TU Legend Anthony Fobbs for over 29 years, they are the proud parents of two children and are raising their nephew, a National Honor Society member at Broken Arrow High School.

 Kimberly also served the citizens of Oklahoma from 2009-2013 on Oklahoma’s Judicial Nominating Commission.
 In this capacity, she was part of a non-partisan team who screened, evaluated and recommended judicial applicants to the Governor for final selection.